 The example Excel data mapping applies functions from the MapForce function library, a value map to generate month names from numbers, and filters separate sales totals by region:

-Clicking the Output button at the bottom of the mapping window executes the Excel data mapping.
-If Excel 2007 or later is available on the workstation, the mapping output is displayed in the MapForce output preview window:
+Clicking the Output button at the bottom of the mapping window executes the data mapping and the result is displayed in the MapForce output preview window:

 We can see in the Output preview above that only the data cells were overwritten by the mapping execution.
 The Year overall sums at the bottom row of the table, cell colors, and the graph were all generated based on formulas and formatting already defined in the spreadsheet.

 This mapping instructed MapForce to only overwrite cells containing data.
 You can refine mapping behavior and error handling in the Component Settings dialog:

 In a real-world application, sales management and company executives might want to receive a report like this on a regular schedule, maybe even every day.
 We can edit the source data and re-execute the mapping to simulate an updated version of the report.